 The third method is to use a ground shunt.
 This involves running any wire that’s less resistive than the USB shield alongside the USB cable from the audio device (computer) to the audio interface.

-Mechanically-induced hum can be caused by the transformers in the power mains and power supplies of various components in the audio system.
+The transformers can cause mechanically-induced hum in the power mains and power supplies of various components in the audio system.
 Speaker amplifiers may suffer from this and introduce noise to the speaker.

 Troubleshooting & Fixing Transformer Noise